Bhumi (goddess): Rescue by Varaha

-Consort and children

-Bhudevi is the consort of the anthropomorphic Varaha, an avatar of Vishnu.
-In the Satya Yuga, the demon Hiranyaksha kidnapped her and hid her in the primordial waters, and Vishnu appeared as Varaha to rescue her.
-Varaha slew the demon and retrieved the Earth from the depths of the ocean, lifting it on his tusks.
-He restored Bhudevi to her rightful place in the universe, and proceeded to marry her.
-Mangala, and according to Vaishnava tradition, Narakasura, were the sons of Varaha and Bhumi.
+Children

-Narakasura was the first born of Bhudevi.
+Narakasura was the first born of Bhumi.
 There are two stories about Narakasura's birth.
 In the first one, he was the first son of Bhumi and Varaha.
 He was born when Bhumi requested Varaha for a son.
 Narakasura later performed a penance to receive a boon that only his mother would be able to kill him.
 In the second one, Narakasura's father was Hiranyaksha and was born when Hiranyaksha's horns touched Bhumi.

-Narakasura is believed to have been the founder of the legendary Bhauma dynasty among the Boro people.
+Mangala, according to Vaishnava tradition, was the son of Varaha and Bhumi.

-Sita, the wife of Rama, emerged from the earth, and thus Bhumi is her spiritual mother.
+Sita, the wife of Rama, emerged from the earth, and subsequently adopted by the King of Mithila, Janaka.
 The tale goes that there was once a drought in Mithila, the hometown of Sita.
 Janaka, the future father of Sita, was ploughing the ground.
 Under his plough, he found a baby girl (Sita).
-Rain showered upon the earth and Janaka and his wife, Sunaina, decided to adopt the girl.
+Rain showered upon the earth and Janaka and his wife decided to adopt the girl.
 As Sita was born from the earth, she was also known as Bhumija.